-Anirban Ghosh had set out to pursue CA from ICAI but due to various reasons had to quit CA. It was a very tough decision.
+Anirban had set out to pursue CA from ICAI but due to some reasons, he had to quit CA. It was a very tough decision.
 However, I did not give up on his dreams and chased what he wanted in life – To Be Successful.